jgillick/python-cybergear/README.md

 ### Set config values

+Not all config values can be written to (refer to the table in [the docs](https://wiki.openelab.io/motors/cybergear-micromotor-instruction-manual#id-4.-driver-communication-protocol-and-usage-instructions)).

 Be careful when setting config values.
-Many of them cannot be written to, and others are core to how the motor works -- you could break your motor if you don't know what you're doing.
+Many are core to how the motor works and you could break your motor if you don't know what you're doing.

 ```python
 motor.set_config("overTempTime", 20001)